jw-zima/credit-admission-prediction-python/README.md

     │                         and train the model.
     │                         Parameters are separated from the code, all stored in one place.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Data dictionaries, manuals, MLFlow ui screen shots, and all other │                         explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting